Ima-Kang/LoL-AFK-Jungler/README.md

 3. Select jg role (if not bots)
 4. Run the program

 - The script will start by looking for the find match button.
-If it doesn't find it, something went wrong
+If it doesn't find it, something went wrong.
+Try changing the client window size to 1280x720
 - If queue gets dodged or declined, don't do anything.
 The bot will pick up on it and requeue after a minute so just wait
 - You can stop the bot by pressing the '`' key